Helping you grow closer to God

 The Cretan lifestyle: lying, cheating, immorality, lack of concern for other people, me-ism, hedonism, I’m the only one that matters.
-And you say no to worldly passions and the lures and you say yes and you say yes to three different things he gives.
+And you say no to worldly passions and the lures, and you say yes, and you say yes to three different things he gives.

 The Spirit of God begins to allow you to arrange your life in ways that produce the life of Christ.
 You’re not just pushed here and there by the passions and desires and the feedback in the media of the world.

-And then he says you live justly or uprightly, it means you tell the truth to people, you shoot it straight with people, you can be trusted in your relationships at home and at work and in business and in sales calls.
+And then he says you have justly or uprightly, it means you tell the truth to people, you shoot it straight with people, you can be trusted in your relationships at home and at work and in business and in sales calls.
 You’re upright.

 And then finally, godly is your relationship that you live with this reverence of God and rather than fearing what everybody else thinks, you fear, in a healthy, reverent way, what He thinks.
-And so what he says is, “This grace,” literally, “when it’s operating in your life the evidence is it produces good works.”
+And so, what he says is, “This grace,” literally, “when it’s operating in your life the evidence is it produces good works.”

 Matthew chapter 7, I pick it up at verse 15.
 It’s toward the end of the Sermon on the Mount.
 He is describing what it means to be a follower of His.
 And we have a warning.
 It says, “Watch out for false prophets, they come in sheep’s clothing, but inwardly they are ferocious wolves.”
 Question: Well how would you watch out for them?
 “By their fruit, you will recognize them.”